-During the first three months of 2015, the Company announced initial drill results from the metallurgical test program.
+During the first six months of 2015, the Company announced final drill results from the metallurgical test program.
 This includes column leach test ("CLT") results from the metallurgical drilling program, and preliminary results from the run of mine ("ROM") test program.
-For additional details, please refer to the Company's press release dated March 11, 2015, available on the Company's website and on www.sedar.com.
+For additional details, please refer to the Company's press releases dated March 11, 2015 and June 4, 2015, available on the Company's website and on www.sedar.com.